bencorrado/bluez-bencorrado/docs/reference/pairing/introduction.md

 Agent registered
 ```

-The pairing section will walk you through pairing procedure with keyboard.
+The pairing section will walk you through pairing procedure with a keyboard.
 It
-will require pin code authentication.
+will require passcode authentication.